 Each carrier differs a bit in the way their unlimited data plans are delivered.
 Be sure you know exactly what you're getting for your money before jumping on board.
 Even if you don't need it now, however, unlimited data is arguably an inevitability.
 As Time Magazine reported earlier in 2016, Americans look at their phones an average of 46 times per day.
 That's a lot of looking - which means a lot of data.
 And content and apps are only getting higher and higher in quality as technology develops.

 Overall, there are several unlimited data plans available.
 There are full-blown unlimited data plans (complete with fine print that explains that you will experience the throttling of data after a certain amount) and then there are plans complete with a set number of GB before you experience a slowdown of data speeds.
 These are typically included in both postpaid or prepaid cell phone plans.
-For example here are just a couple of plans that you can consider that fall under the prepaid section:
+For example here are just a couple of monthly plan types that you can consider that fall into the prepaid category:

 Phone Plans with Unlimited Data